citysciencelab/cut-re3/README.md

 Please copy and adapt the example files from geoserver/configs/geoserver.example and postgis.example.
 The example files include example values for a development setup.

 Currently all results are stored to the Geoserver in a single workspace (e.g. "CUT").
-The stores and layers are named by their job ids.
+The stores and layers are named by their job ids with the prefix "job-".

 The workspace name is configured by the backend api but also has to be configured by the frontend.